 Accessory Dwelling Units

 If your property is in the Sea Haven or Dunes developments, special water restrictions may apply.
-Please call the Planning Dept. for additional information at (831) 884-1220.
+Please call the Planning Division for additional information at (831) 884-1220.

 Overview